eflumerf/styleguide/dune-daq-cppguide.md

 ### Inheritance [DUNE VERSION]

-In the interests of encapsulation, keep the access level of a class's member functions only as generous as necessary.
-I.e., prefer private functions over protected functions, protected functions over public functions.
-Of course, use common sense: if you're writing an abstract base class, your functions will be public!

-In a class, never declare data as protected or public.
-Use accessor functions if you must.
-See [data members should be private](#Access_Control)

 When class B inherits from class A, it should almost always be public inheritance ("inheritance of interface").
 Protected and private inheritance is known as "inheritance of implementation" and results in